 “Right this is almost certainly a scam, the classic setup.
 Put time pressure on so I have to rush my decisions and then sell me a few bottles of fake tablets.”

 So I start planning my strategy.
 I won’t be rushed.
 I will be respectful and explain that I have been ripped off in India a few times in the past (true) and I will want a couple of days to do ‘due diligence’ before I part with any cash.

-Finally we find Harrington Street, it took longer than one would have thought to find the street and longer to find the actual house… but we do.
+Finally, we find Harrington Street, it took longer than one would have thought to find the street and longer to find the actual house… but we do.

-It is a two story house with a paved front yard and high steel gate with a large “Beware of Dog” sign riveted to the gate.
+It is a two-story house with a paved front yard and high steel gate with a large “Beware of Dog” sign riveted to the gate.
 I start to open the gate and my driver grabs my arm and points to the sign.
 “No sir, there is the dog inside.”
 I shrug, I’ve come too far to worry about dogs and dogs usually don’t bite me so I enter as my driver retreats to the safety of his auto.
 I have arrived at the home of S mentally prepared to haggle and weave my way through an elaborate dance of politeness and lies that is common enough in Indian business.
-Now I ready myself to befriend a guard dog.
+Now I ready myself to befriend an unfriendly guard dog.

-Of course there is no dog.
+But, of course there is no dog.

 A voice calls me from the upstairs veranda, a hand waves, “Around the back stairs please.”